bitovi/academy/src/debugging-javascript/2-stack.md

-@page debugging-javascript-training/call-stack Call Stack
+@page learn-to-debug-javascript/call-stack Call Stack
-@parent debugging-javascript-training 2
+@parent learn-to-debug-javascript 2
 @description Learn how to trace how functions are called.

 @body